Hube2/acf-dynamic-ajax-select-example/README.md

 **dynamic-repeater-on-category:** This example is a bit more complicated than the ones below.
 It will load a repeater field located on a post with values from a repeater field of the chosen post category.

-**dynamic-select-example:** Load values into a select field based on a choice made in another select field
+**dynamic-select-example:** *updated JS to work with ACF >= 5.7* Load values into a select field based on a choice made in another select field

 **dynamic-text-based-on-user-select:** Loads text fields based on the selection made for a user field